 Start your day exploring the small capital Ljubljana by doing a free walking tour (not sponsored 😉 but we just love doing them wherever we go).
 The tour gives you a great overview of the major sights of this walkable city with under 300.000 inhabitants.
 You'll also get some great advice on where to eat your first Slovenian meal.
 We enjoyed Gostilna Sokol although it was quite touristy.
 Enjoy a stroll through the lovely streets and alleys in the centre.
 It's car-free, which we loved, but there are free taxis that you can call or flag down.

 Some of our highlights were the free art exhibition in the yard of the city hall, the pink baroque Franciscan Church of the Annunciation, and the market.
 If you enjoy a good view, in our opinion it's better to enjoy a very reasonably priced drink on the Neboticnik Skyscraper rather than climbing or taking the funicular to the castle.
 End your day in the street art district Metelkova, which offers unique murals and installations, as well as galleries in an urban atmosphere.

 Drive the short distance to the Vintgar Gorge close to Bled.
-Be aware that parking costs 5€ and entry 10€ and the hike is a one-way walk (as of 2021).
+Be aware that parking costs 5€ and entry 10€ and the hike is a one-way walk.
 The views of the turquoise water are amazing from the wooden boardwalks.
 At the end of the way, you can decide whether you want to make the short way to the Sum Waterfall viewpoint.
 We decided to take the "steep" way back to the parking lot which takes about 45 minutes to complete.

 Reward yourself with a super delicious Bled Cream Cake in town!
 We dined at Gostilna Pri Planincu.
 The waiter was exceptionally friendly but the prices were quite high and the portions rather small.